abrennan0930/abrennan0930.github.io/_posts/2021-02-22-Portfolio-Unit-1.md

 ## The Statistics

-For determining if there is a relationship between attending a Power 6 Conference and having a successful NBA Career, we will use a Chi-Square Test of Interdependence.
+For determining if there is a relationship between attending a Power 6 Conference and having a successful NBA Career, we will use a Chi-Square Test of Independence.
 The hypotheses are as follows:

 -Ho: There is no relationship between college attended and successful NBA career.

 -Ha: There is a relationship between college attended and successful NBA career.

 ### Data Wrangling // Feature Engineering
 The dataset only showed the starting and ending year for each player.
 From here I subtracted the two to calculate the total years played for each player.
 Then I created a new "Successful Career" that includes those players that played for at least double the amount of time as an average NBA career.
 I calculated the average number of years played for each player, then doubled that, and applied it to each player that qualified.
 Roughly 20% of the players received a “Yes” for “Successful Career”, so this seemed like a fitting measure.

 I also created a label for Power Six Conference, and I applied to each row to find who attended a qualifying school.
-I dropped any row with NAN for college, as we only want to compare those that went.
+I dropped any row with a null college value, as we only want to compare those that went.

 ### Statistical Methods
 I used a chi square test of independence, the chi2_contingency function, to see if there was a correlation between Power 6 conference and a successful career in the NBA.